LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-One's ultimate fulfillment and true purpose is to be one with being consciously, or attain self-realization.
+One's ultimate fulfillment and true purpose is to be one with being consciously: self-realization.